MSP newbie? Keep reading. Ready to go? Check out your options here.

-Throughout the first few months of 2018, the average rent in Minneapolis has increased by 2.48%, which isn’t too much worse than the 0.4% decrease of the national average.
+The average rent in Minneapolis has increased by steadily, but isn’t too different from the national average.

-Bottom line: finding a great a apartment ain’t gunna be easy.
+Bottom line: finding a great apartment isn’t gonna be easy, don’t cha know.

 Minnesota Rental Law

-With a market this competitive, it’s important to know what your rights as a renter are in order to avoid being bamboozled by a shady landlord.
+With a market this competitive, it’s important to know what your rights are as a renter in order to avoid being scammed by a shady landlord.

 - Minnesota Tenant Rights to Withhold Rent

-Or, if you’re looking to buy, Minneapolis has plenty of great suburbs to offer.
+Or, if you’re looking to buy, Minneapolis-St. Paul has plenty of great suburbs in and around the metro area.

-Though Minneapolis may be a fairly large metropolitan hub, it’s still awash with plenty of extremely nice Midwestern suburbs.
+Though Minneapolis may be a fairly large metropolitan hub, it’s still filled with plenty of extremely nice Midwestern suburbs.

 Home prices are expected to rise 3% in the next year, so you should definitely be looking for the best deal you can find.

-Eden Prairie is one of the most full-featured suburbs in the Twin Cities area, offering tons of local businesses, parks, and excellent schools, all witin a farily average price-range.
+Eden Prairie is one of the most full-featured suburbs in the Twin Cities area, offering tons of local businesses, parks, and excellent schools, all within a fairly average price range.

 Use our moving cost calculator to estimate your moving costs to Minneapolis.